-This annual report consists of two primary financial statements: The Statement of Net Assets, simultaneously presented with the Governmental Funds Balance Sheet, and the Statement of Activities, concurrently presented with the Governmental Funds Revenues, Expenditures/Expenses, and Changes in Fund Balance.
-The Statement of Net Assets discloses the Library's net assets.
-Over time, increases and decreases in net assets are one indicator of the Library's financial health.
-The Statement of Activities discloses the Library's revenues and expenses.
-These statements contain adjustments made to the fund statements to convert to the accrual basis of accounting, all of the current year's revenues and expenses are considered, regardless of when the cash is received or paid.
+This annual report consists of two primary financial statements: The statement of net position, concurrently presented with the Governmental Funds balance sheet, and the statement of activities, concurrently presented with the Governmental Funds statement of revenue, expenditures and changes in fund balances.
+The Statement of Net Position discloses the Library's net position.
+Over time, increases and decreases in net position are one indicator of the Library's financial health.
+The statement of activities discloses the Library's revenue and expenses.
+These statements contain adjustments made to the fund statements to convert to the accrual basis of accounting - similar to the accounting used by most public-sector companies.
+Under the accrual basis of accounting, all of the current year's revenues and expenses are considered, regardless of when the cash is received or paid.
 The governmental funds statements provide a detailed view of the Library's basic services.
-The Library has the following funds: General, Restricted Grant, and Restricted Memorial and Endowment.
+The Library has the following governmental funds: General, Restricted Grant, and Restricted Memorial and Endowment.
 The latter two funds are combined as Non-Major Other Funds.
 These funds are reported on a modified accrual basis of accounting, which measures cash and all other financial assets that can easily be converted to cash.

-The relationship between governmental activities (reported in the Statement of Net Assets and the Statement of Activities) and governmental funds is addressed in the reconciliations included within the financial statements.
+The relationship between governmental activities (reported in the statement of net position and the statement of activities) and governmental funds is addressed in the reconciliations included within the financial statements.